coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 Both metrics combined hold the information currently present on the [fleet upgrade policies page](https://gitlab.cee.redhat.com/service/app-interface-output/-/blob/master/ocm-fleet-upgrade-policies.md).

 The Grafana dashboard can be filtered per OCM organization to provide users an overview of their organization.

+#### Future

+Eventually the cluster uprade core code might move from qontract-reconcile into a dedicated code repository. app-interface would evolve into a consumer of AUS instead of being the provider of it.

 ## Milestones